methylene/parsed-args/README.md

     flag "w" occurs 2 times

 If necessary, different parsing rules can be configured in a programmatic way.
+Have a look at the source of `Mapper#builder` to get an idea.
 Of course, full parameter declaration including rejection of undeclared parameters is also possible.